 These windows are a great addition to a salon, hotel, office, or home.
 Prices vary based on the size and condition of the salvaged glass.

 Besides its vintage copper clad windows, Hotel McAlpin had a basement restaurant called Marine grill which featured amazing tile murals that tell New York City’s maritime history; artwork created by Fredrick Dana Marsh.

 The hotel was also built using copper window frames, which were a major design feature.
 Today unique mirrors made from copper window frame salvaged from the hotel are available from Olde Good Glass.
 The copper has been polished to a slight shine.

 The developer converting the hotel to condos was about to throw them away, when the preservation groups stepped in and asked the developer to save the tile murals and the workers managed to remove most of them without breaking.

-In 2000, the murals were installed at Fulton Street station (Broadway-Nassau).
+In 2000, the murals were installed at Fulton Street subway station (Broadway-Nassau) in New York.

 Feeling nostalgic?
-Check out the Olde Good Things website for more on the historical buildings and materials salvaged.
+Check out the Olde Good Things architectural salvage blog for more on the historical buildings and materials salvaged.